I had just graduated from journalism school when I started up this website.

 “How ling is a minute in stardew valley” when searched up verbatim has my website as the second result below the official Wiki page.

 The third article that’s surprising was a piece I wrote about Ghostwriter, which was a television show from back in the day.
 The majority of the views come from Something Awful‘s forums, but since you have to pay to gain access I don’t know if they’re being nostalgic or talking smack about my article.

 Finding out the sources of where your views are coming from isn’t necessarily useful, but it is interesting.
 Back in the day, I used to work on a website with some people and we’d post articles to Reddit from various accounts.
-That helped us rack up a lot of views, but flagrantly self-promoting.
+That helped us rack up a lot of views by flagrantly self-promoting.

 Another insight is that the articles that have done the best are examples of evergreen content, which is content that lasts beyond a single day’s events.